treder/MVPA-Light/README.md

 Lightweight Matlab toolbox for multivariate pattern analysis (MVPA)

 ## Installation
-Download the toolbox or, better, check it out using Git.
+Download the toolbox or, better, clone it using Git.
 In Matlab, you can add the following line to your `startup.m` file to add the MVPA-Light toolbox to the Matlab path:

 ```Matlab
 addpath(genpath('my-path-to/MVPA-Light/'))